-To enter a receivable invoice
+To enter a receivable invoice:

-- 1 Open 3-2 Receivable Invoices/Credits. - 2 Do the following: - a In the Invoice# text box, enter the invoice number. - b In the Date text box, enter the date of the invoice. - c In the Job text box, enter the job number. - d If the job uses phases, enter the phase number in the Phase text box. - e In the Description text box, enter a brief statement about the invoice. - f In the Due Date text box, enter the invoice due date.
+1. Open 3-2 Receivable Invoices/Credits.

-- g In the Discount Date text box, enter the due date by which you must receive payment for the client to receive the discount. - h In the Status list, click the invoice status. - i In the Type list, click the invoice type.
+- 2. In the Invoice# text box, enter the invoice number. - 3.
+In the Date text box, enter the date of the invoice. - 4.
+In the Job text box, enter the job number. - 5.
+If the job uses phases, enter the phase number in the Phase text box. - 6.
+In the Description text box, enter a brief statement about the invoice. - 7.
+In the Due Date text box, enter the invoice due date. - 8.
+In the Discount Date text box, enter the due date by which you must receive payment for the client to receive the discount. - 9.
+In the Status list, click the invoice status. - 10.
+In the Type list, click the invoice type.
 The contract affects the invoiced balance when Type 1-Contract is selected.
-Type 2-Memo does not affect the invoiced balance. - 3 In the grid, do the following: - a In the Description cell, enter a brief statement about the item. - b In the Quantity cell, enter the quantity of items. - c In the Price cell, enter the price for a single item. - d In the Account cell, enter the ledger account number. - 4 Repeat step 3 for each item. - 5 In the Discount text box, enter the discount for early payment. - 6 On the File menu, click Save.
+Type 2-Memo does not affect the invoiced balance. - 11.
+In the grid: - a.
+In the Description cell, enter a brief statement about the item. - b.
+In the Quantity cell, enter the quantity of items. - c.
+In the Price cell, enter the price for a single item. - d.
+In the Account cell, enter the ledger account number. - 12.
+Repeat step 12 for each item. - 13.
+In the Discount text box, enter the discount for early payment. - 14.
+On the File menu, click Save.